 Yes.
 Based on the expertise of sonic head engineers and manufacturers, SPTs collected using sonic methods to drill are accurate and can be trusted.

 Have there been any side-by-side comparisons using conventional and sonic drilling methods?

 Yes.
-For example, Aquifer Drilling and Testing, A Cascade Company completed a project where mud rotary and sonic drilling methods were both used to collect SPT samples.
+For example, Aquifer Drilling and Testing, A Cascade Company completed a project where mud rotary core drilling and sonic drilling methods were both used to collect SPT samples.
 The rigs were on different parts of the site, and the SPT data was extremely close—close enough to accept the sonic data and use it in the design of the structure being built.

 Sonic’s SPT sampling accuracy, combined with its other benefits, has increasingly made it an attractive option for our clients with site characterization projects, especially those on tight deadlines.
 Not only is sonic a faster drill technology, but it can be used for both environmental and geotechnical investigations—and using the same borehole to collect both sets of data can result in tremendous time savings, cost savings and waste reduction.

 If you haven’t considered sonic for your SPT sampling projects in the past, it might be worth taking another look.